• Skip to primary navigation

 • Onion.
 White or red onion can used in place of yellow onion.

 • Beans.
-Substitute your favorite canned bean - pinto, kidney, and even cannellini beans would all be delicious.
+Substitute your favorite bean - pinto, kidney, and even cannellini beans would all be delicious.

 • Creamy texture.
 Puree half of the soup at the end for a creamier texture.
 Use your blender or food processor and puree for 1-2 minutes.
 Add mixture to reserved soup and stir to combine.